Meet GROW's Team

 Outside her professional work, Rosie volunteers with mentorship programs and nurtures her love for gardening, cultivating a backyard oasis that reflects her dedication to growth, both in the community and her own life.

-Volunteer Outreach Coordinator
+Community Outreach Coordinator

 When she is not working as a medical assistant or volunteering with GROW Initiative Georgia, you can find Callie enjoying a long walk through her neighborhood.